austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 ## To Do

-- [X] Automating the Creating of Draft Podcase Episodes in Transistor.fm
+- [X] Automating the Creating & Scheduling of Draft Podcast Episodes in Transistor.fm
 - [X] Automating the Downloading of Supreme Court Cases
 - [X] Automating the Creation of Cover Image for Each Podcast Episode
 - [ ] Automating the Uploading of Cover Image & Audio into their Draft Episode in Transistor.fm